 As in the previous view, clicking a student's name in this view will show the same page, where Attempts also means how many times the student completed the exercises (see the image below).

-In these reports, we show In progress in the attempt column when a student starts the first problem of the exercise.
+In these reports, we show In progress in the Attempts column when a student starts the first problem of the exercise.
 Only after the student completes all of the problems in that exercise will the attempt be counted..

 Students can always practice the exercise again after completing all the problems by revisiting the material and clicking Practice again at the end of the exercise.
 These will count as multiple attempts.

 Note: When a teacher creates an assignment, we assume that, even if that student has completed the assignment previously, the teacher wants to student to complete this practice.
 With that in mind, we consider this particular assignment to be complete only after the student has completed the material after it has been assigned.
-That said, any work students do outside of assignment will still impact their mastery levels.
+However, any work students do outside of the assignment will still impact their mastery levels.
 If the same assignment is required by more that one class (e.g., by a core teacher and a remediation teacher), completion of the assignment will count for both.
 However, this means that work that a student does before the teacher assigned the material is not counted toward completion of the assignment, and will not be displayed in that assignment's reports.